Dev-Clair/ahia/ahia.md

      - Tour Service
        - listens to this event to create a tour.
        - emits new tour created event.
-       - assignment service listens to assign a realtor and scheduling service listens to schedule the appointment.
+       - appointment service listens to assign a realtor and schedule the appointment.
-       - assignment service fetches available realtors based on location via availability service.
+       - appointment service fetches available realtors based on location via availability service.
-       - assignment service updates realtor status and emits event to update available and booked realtors pools in the availability service.
+       - scheduling microservice filters available realtors based on customer scheduled time.
+       - assignment microservice assigns realtor.
-       - scheduling service uses this information to finalize the tour appointment and emits an event to update the tour service.
+       - appointment service finalizes the tour appointment and emits an event to update the tour service.
-       - tour service emits an event to notify and update the iam service (customer and realtor).
+       - notification microservice emits an event to notify the iam service (customer and realtor).
      - Iam Service
        - Listens to this event and updates customers payment records.

-## Implementation Logic
+# Implementation Logic

-1. Event Bus Implementation
+1. Communication Implementation

-   - Utilizes AWS SQS/Eventbridge for asynchronous communication and lambda for asynchronous processing.
+   - Utilizes AWS SQS/SNS/Eventbridge for asynchronous communication and lambda for asynchronous processing.
    - Utilizes eventbridge pipes to either transform, enrich or filter events.

-2. Availability, Assignment and Scheduling
+2. Availability and Appointment (Assignment and Scheduling)
    - availability service maintains a cache of realtor statuses -available and booked- based on location usingredis or any suitable in-memory store.
    - tour service emits a tour created event to the bus.
-     - assignment service listens and calls availability service to fetch available realtors based on location.
+     - appointment service listens and calls availability service to fetch available realtors based on location.
-     - on successful assignment, an event is emitted to update the available and booked realtors pool in the availability service, and complete the tour appointment in the scheduling service.
+     - on successful appointment scheduling, an event is emitted to update the available and booked realtors pool in the availability service, notify the iam service and complete the tour appointment in the tour service.
-     - scheduling service uses the information from the assignment event to finalize the tour appointment.
-   - tour service listens to the scheduling service to get real-time events on realtor assignment and tour appointment scheduling.
-   - tour service emits event on successful tour appointment.